sapegin/washingcode-book/manuscript/book.md

 Here the `category` variable is used to store a category ID, a list of products in a category, and a list of filtered products.
 This function isn’t completely hopeless because it’s short, but imagine more code between reassignments.

+Also a new value is reassigned to a function argument, which is called _function argument shadowing_.
+I think it’s no different from regular reassignment, so I’ll treat it the same way.

 This case is the easiest to fix: we need to use separate variables for each value:

 ```js